farlhmd/farlhmd/README.md

 ### Yo There! 👋

-Welcome to the code repository created a boy who doesn't really love to code, but still has to challenge himself.
+Welcome to the code repository created by a boy who doesn't really love to code, but still has to challenge himself.

 BTW beside english, here are some languanges I recently 'speak'':